Skip to main content

 All participants and their solutions will need to prove, that they are conform with the Catena-X standards.
 To validate that the standards are applied correctly, Catena-X employs Conformity Assessment Bodies (CABs).

-The specific criteria described in this document are describing the usage of the central tools as well as common tools described in the linked standardization documents and therefore compliance SHOULD BE checked with the tools provided for these components.
+The specific criteria in this document describe the usage of the central tools as well as common tools described in the linked standardization documents and therefore compliance SHOULD BE checked with the tools provided for these components.

 1.4 EXAMPLES